- Descend into one of the deepest gorge’s in the world – the Kali Gandhaki

 - Day 10: Manang – Yak Kharka (4,090m/13,418ft) 3-4hrs

-We head towards Yak Kharka after an early breakfast, it is shorter trek today so that it helps everyone in acclimatization and reaching Yak Kharkha earlier will give us the opportunity to explore around the village.
+After an early breakfast, we head towards Yak Kharka.
+The trail takes to a steady ascend to the Tenki Manang for closer vistas of the Annapurna, Gangapurna and Tilicho peak.
+The trail slowly winds up offering awe-inspiring vistas and through terrains with juniper bushes and trek further up to finally reach Yak Kharka.
+Since it is shorter trek today so that it helps everyone in acclimatization and reaching Yak Kharkha earlier will give us the opportunity to explore around the village.
 We can either walk up the valley and back to the lodge or climb the ridge behind the village.
-We will rest the night here.

 - Day 11: Yak Kharka – Thorong Phedi (4,490m/14,730ft) 3-4hrs trek

 Today is another short trek day; the trek takes us to the foot of Thorang La Pass at Thorang Phedi.
 This is a small yet busy settlement catering to the needs of tired trekkers and climbers From Yak Kharka, you feel a steady rise in the trail.
 After an hour walk takes you to Letdar by crossing the long suspension bridge.
 Then continue to take easy climb along the east bank of the Jarang Khola to Thorung Phedi.
 Further, we follow a narrow trail across a high, unstable slope crossing landslide and stone fall area before moving to Thorong Phedi.

 It is advised to be very cautious while crossing these areas.
 Once you reach at Thorong Phedi, you can either hike up to Thorong High camp for acclimatization or rest in Thorong Phedi.